Zombie Ass: Toilet of the Dead

 Zombie Ass: Toilet of the Dead (ゾンビアス, Zonbiasu) is a 2011 Japanese comedy horror film directed by Noboru Iguchi and written by Iguchi, Ao Murata and Jun Tsugita from a story by Tadayoshi Kubo.
 Starring Arisa Nakamura, Asana Mamoru and Mayu Sugano, the plot follows a pretty young karate student (Nakamura) who, following her younger sister's suicide, goes on a camping trip with friends.
 Their fun is quickly interrupted by the arrival of feces covered zombies.

 It had its world premiere at Fantastic Fest film festival in Austin, Texas in September 2011, and was theatrically released in Japan in February 2012.

 Synopsis

 Wracked with guilt over the suicide of her bullied sister, young karate student Megumi accompanies four older friends on a trip into the woods: smart girl Aya, her druggie boyfriend Také, full-figured model Maki, and nerdy Naoi.
 Things start to go badly when Maki finds a parasitical worm inside a fish – and eats it down, in the hope that it will keep her skinny.
 Her stomach later feels horrible and she relieves herself in an outhouse toilet.
 The parasitic worm she ate had apparently laid eggs in her stomach and came out of her in her diarrhea attack.
+While Maki was in the toilet, she discovered there was a zombie inside the toilet hole, grabbing her buttocks.
+However, she decided to fart, which made the zombie cough because her fart was too stinky.
+She decided to break free from the toilet, and then she let go of another stinky fart before passing out.
 Soon after, they are attacked by a crowd of feces-covered undead who emerge from the outhouse toilet Maki used.